nicolas5000/io-rts-esp32/README.md

   - Open / Close / Stop / Set to favorite position / Set to specific position (0-100%) for devices of type "blind" / "screen" (devices based on movement and position)
   - On / Off for devices of type "light" or "switch"
   - Get status feedback (currently moving, current position...), that's the main advantage of the 2W implementation!
+- Connectivity:
+  - Wifi (integrated to ESP32 chip) support
+  - Ethernet support (based on W5500 module)
+  - DHCP support, with DNS provided by DHCP server
+  - Static IPv4 support, including manual DNS server configuration
+- (S)NTP support for time synchronization
-- Front-end: only command line is supported right now
+- Front-end:
+  - Command line permits to:
+    - control IO devices: discover and pair, add, open, close, stop, set to favorite position, set to specific position (0-100%), change name inside device, link a remote to a device
+- Configuration storage to flash

 These features should be available before end of 2026 depending on my available time:
+- New features from command line (expected April 2026 :calendar:):
+  - Reboot ESP32
+  - Change Wifi and DHCP/IPv4 configuration without reflashing firmware
+  - Change IO-Homecontrol configuration (enable/disable logging, active/passive mode, change IO key, change NodeID, change Tx power) without reflashing firmware
+- MQTT (expected April-May 2026 :calendar:): devices control and status, with plug and play integration in Home Assistant without extra work on your side
-- Configuration storage to flash
+- Devices storage to flash (expected April-May 2026 :calendar:)
-- Wifi support
-- Ethernet support (based on W5500 module)
-- New front-ends:
+- ESP32 security features (expected April-June 2026 :calendar:, optional, enable if you want): flash encryption, secure boot, firmware signature
+- OTA sofware update (expected April-June 2026 :calendar:): update over Wifi/Ethernet, without flashing from USB, with rollback in case of failure
+- RTS protocol for legacy devices, based on CC1101 module (expected August-October 2026 :calendar:)

+These features could be added later, if useful:
+- Support for new devices: I don't have these devices, my devices work well, so it will depend on you!
 - Web: configuration, devices control and status
-  - MQTT: devices control and status, with plug and play integration in Home Assistant without extra work on your side
-- RTS protocol for legacy devices (based on CC1101 module)
-- OTA sofware update (update over Wifi/Ethernet, without flashing from USB)

 ### Hardware requirements
 In order to execute this project, you will need: